Unpaid Wages

 Contact Us Today

-When employees work more than 40 hours per week, or more than 10 hours per day, oftentimes they qualify for premium pay under New York law.
+When employees work more than 40 hours per week, or more than 10 hours per day, they often qualify for premium pay under New York law.
 It is important to consult an attorney if you are working more than 40 hours per week of 10 hours per day.
-Our office can help you with a free consultation now.
+LAWYERFORWORKERS can help you with a free consultation now.
 Keep in mind it’s not always easy to understand how much money you are entitled to.
 And, your boss and the company you work for should be not be the only people reviewing your pay.
-An experienced attorney can look out for your interests and make sure you are not getting shortchanges.
+An experienced attorney can look out for your interests and make sure you are not getting shortchanged.

 What Can I Do in the Meantime?